lreis2415/SEIMS/doc/en/get_started/data_preparation.md

 1,hetianzhan,Q,25.680207,116.406401,440409.511725,2841541.17804,m3/s,280,1
 ```

 Note that the observed data is primarily used for postprocessing such as matching to the corresponding simulated values.
 Thus, the `Type` should be accord with the output of SEIMS-based watershed model.
 All the currently available outputs can be found in `SEIMS\seims\preprocess\database\AvailableOutputs.csv`.
-For example, if the total nitrogen data is monitored, the type should be `CH_TN` according to the value of the `FILENAME` field (obviously, not include the suffix, e.g., `'.txt'`) in the output item of total nitrogen amount in reach:
+For example, if the total nitrogen data is monitored, the type should be `CH_TN` according to the value of the `FILENAME` field (obviously, not include the suffix, e.g., `.txt`) in the output item of total nitrogen amount in reach:
 ```
 MODULE_CLASS,OUTPUTID,DESCRIPTION,UNIT,TYPE,STARTTIME,ENDTIME,INTERVAL,INTERVAL_UNIT,SUBBASIN,FILENAME,USE
 NutrientTransport,CH_TN,total nitrogen amount in reach,kg,NONE,1970-01-01 00:00:00,1970-01-01 00:00:00,-9999,-9999,ALL,CH_TN.txt,0
 ```

 ## Records of observed data
-Like the format of precipitation data, the first line is optionally to state the time-system and timezone (see Section 2:2.1.2).
+Like the format of precipitation data, the first line is optionally to state the time-system and timezone (see [here](@ref dataprep_basic_plaintest)).
 If not provided, `#UTCTIME` will be regarded as the default.
-The fields and formats of observed data are shown in Table 5.
+The fields and formats of observed data are as follows.

-Table 5 Fields and formats of observed data item
+\anchor tab_obs_dataitem **Tab.
+Fields and formats of observed data item**

 |      Field name     |      Datatype     |      Description     |
 |---|---|---|